 It is not merely that God has provided all the elements of our salvation.
 Rather it is true that God Himself has become our Salvation.
 In that Day we will know that Christ is in God, and we are in Christ, and Christ is in us.
 Christ is the Wheel in us and we are the wheel in Christ in God.
 We have become God’s chariot (Ezekiel 1:16).

-"Therefore with joy shall ye draw water out of the wells of salvation."
+“Therefore with joy you will draw water out of the wells of salvation.”